ruffrey/pine/README.md

 # Pine - a tool for Random Decision Forests

 Ensembles of random decision trees.

-Make predictions using the machine learning technique.
+This app implements the machine learning technique of generating groups of random decision trees, where each is responsible for small parts of the dataset.

 See [this Kaggle discussion](https://www.kaggle.com/general/3920) of the term *random forest*.